Closed for 2022! Congratulations Fellows!

 The SURF committee will also consider the feasibility of the proposed research, the student's GPA, and the rigor of their coursework.

-Students must work in the lab full- time (40 hrs/week) for a period of 10 weeks.
-SURF recipients are NOT allowed to register for any summer course credits.
+For 2022, students may apply for either in person research or remote research and full-time (40 hrs/week) or part-time (20 hours/week) fellowships for a period of 10 weeks starting June 1, 2022.
+Full time SURF recipients are NOT allowed to register for any summer course credits.
 SURF recipients are NOT allowed to receive a concurrent fellowship.

 (A) Materials to be Contributed by the Student Applicant: